This article discusses first aid for a foreign object placed into the nose.

 A foreign body in a child's nose can be there for awhile without a parent being aware of the problem.
-The object may only be discovered when visiting a doctor to find the cause of irritation, bleeding, infection, or difficulty breathing.
+The object may only be discovered when visiting a health care provider to find the cause of irritation, bleeding, infection, or difficulty breathing.

-Seek immediate medical help if:
+Get medical help right away if:

-Teach children to avoid placing foreign objects into their noses and other body openings.
+- Teach children to avoid placing foreign objects into their noses and other body openings.

 Something stuck in the nose; Objects in the nose

-Thomas SH, White BA.
+Thomas SH, Goodloe JM.
 Foreign bodies.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+In: Marx JA, Hockberger RS, Walls RM, et al., eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 57.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 60.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.